SkyWarrior123/LLM-Security-Lab/README.md

-# LLM-Security-Lab
+# LLM-Security-Labs

-This repo contains the writeups for all the LLM Security Labs with solution from portswigger.
+## Lab 1: Exploiting LLM APIs with excessive agency

+To solve the lab, use the LLM to delete the user `carlos`.